nilleb/ccguard/README.md

 ccguard.py coverage.xml --tolerance 3
 # allow regressions up to 10%, but never descend below 70%
 ccguard.py coverage.xml --tolerance 10 --hard-minimum 70
+# use the web adapter (ie. send the data to ccguard_server).
+# requires a ccguard.server.address setting in the config.
+ccguard.py coverage.xml --adapter web
 ```

-please see [how to produce code coverage data](docs/how to produce code coverage data.md) to know how to produce code coverage data in your favourite language.
+please see [how-to-produce-code-coverage-data](docs/how to produce code coverage data.md) to know how to produce code coverage data in your favourite language.

 ## display code coverage trends